Updated November 15, 2023

 Difference Between Economic Growth vs Economic Development

-Economic growth is the increase in goods & Services produced by an economy or nation, considered for a specific period of time.
+Economic growth is the increase in goods & services produced by an economy or nation, considered for a specific period of time.
 The rise in the country’s output of goods and services is steady and constant and may be caused by an improvement in the quality of education, improvements in technology, or in any way if there is value addition in goods and services which is produced by every sector of the economy.

 It can be measured as a percentage increase in real gross domestic product where a gross domestic product (GDP) is adjusted by inflation.
 GDP is the market value of final goods & services which is produced in an economy or nation.

 Economic Development is the process focusing on both qualitative and quantitative growth of the economy.
 It measures all the aspects which include people in a country become wealthier, healthier, better educated, and have greater access to good quality housing.
 Economic Development can create more opportunities in the sectors of education, healthcare, employment, and the conservation of the environment.
 It indicates an increase in the per capita income of every citizen.
 The standard of living includes various things like safe drinking water, improve sanitation systems, medical facilities, the spread of primary education to improve literacy rate, eradication of poverty, balanced transport networks, increase in employment opportunities, etc. Quality of living standard is the major indicator of economic development.
 Therefore, an increase in economic development is more necessary for an economy to achieve the status of a Developed Nation.

 It can be measured by the Human Development Index, which considers the literacy rates & life expectancy, which affect productivity and could lead to Economic Growth.